Dr. Morin commonly performs

 While an arm lift procedure is impossible to perform without some degree of scarring, Dr. Morin's expert surgical technique works to discreetly hide scarring and create a comfortable recovery experience.
 Individuals in good health, non-smokers and those who maintain realistic expectations are ideal candidates to undergo the 1 - 2 hour brachioplasty procedure at Dr. Morin's NJ facility.
 The arm lift procedure includes a series of precise incisions and tissue and fat removal to achieve your aesthetic goals.
 Dr. Morin will administer medication and explain aftercare instructions following your arm lift procedure.

 Dr. Morin commonly performs arm lifts on patients who've undergone drastic weight loss or experience sagging skin through natural aging.
 His brachioplasty technique serves men and women that desire smoother and tighter upper arms.
 In NJ, an arm lift is usually performed to improve skin laxity and reshape the arm in order to achieve more youthful and desirable contours.
 A well-done brachioplasty effectively eliminates bat wings, reduces excess skin and leaves arms beautiful and smooth.
-Contact Dr. Morin, a first rated NJ physician who is considered one of New York Metropolitan area’s top board-certified plastic surgeons according to Castle Connelly, for more information regarding your upper arm lift procedure.
+Contact Dr. Morin, a first rated NJ physician who is considered one of New Jersey Metropolitan area’s top board-certified plastic surgeons according to Castle Connelly, for more information regarding your upper arm lift procedure.

 Since your brachioplasty procedure requires a few weeks of recovery time, it is important to make preparations in advance.
 Patients should request at least 2 weeks off from work and schedule transportation to and from arm lift surgery.
 We will ask that you schedule a physical exam and blood test to ensure your health prior to surgery.
 Dr. Morin may recommend the cessation of certain medications, alcohol and cigarettes 6 weeks before your arm lift.